neapel/cssproc/README.md

 Nested selectors are concatenated with spaces, except for pseudoclasses and -elements.
 Use `*:` to prevent that.

-The script acts as a filter when called directly: `python cssproc.py < in.css > out.css`
+The script acts as a filter when called directly: `python cssproc.py < in.css > out.css` or like a make-rule: `python file1.cssp file2.cssp` creates/overwrites file1.css and file2.css.
+If the input file's extension is css, output is to stdout, if it's something else, output is to corresponding .css (will overwrite existing files)